Getting Involved & Supporting Fruitslice

 Q: Will my piece be edited if accepted?

 A: Yes.
 We see editing as a collaborative process and will work with you to refine your piece while preserving your voice and vision.
-Most pieces go through at least one round of revisions, and we prioritize clarity, accessibility, and alignment with our editorial values.
+Most pieces go through at least one round of revisions.

 Our Editorial Values: